 Cataracts – Signs, Symptoms, Prevention and Treatment

-At Ardmore Premier Eye Care, Dr. Ryan Parker optometrist in Ardmore, Oklahoma evaluates patients for the signs and symptoms of cataracts and helps them to either take the proper preventative measures to avoid cataracts or renders a treatment/referral plan to have them treated appropriately.
+At Ardmore Premier Eye Care, our optometrist in Ardmore, Oklahoma evaluates patients for the signs and symptoms of cataracts and helps them to either take the proper preventative measures to avoid cataracts or renders a treatment/referral plan to have them treated appropriately.